rust-lang/rust/doc/tutorial.md

 }
 ~~~~

+It's better Rust style to write a return value this way instead of
+writing an explicit `return`.
+The utility of `return` comes in when
-Functions that do not return a value are said to return nil, `()`,
+returning early from a function.
+Functions that do not return a value
-and both the return type and the return value may be omitted from
+are said to return nil, `()`, and both the return type and the return
-the definition.
-The following two functions are equivalent.
+value may be omitted from the definition.
+The following two functions
+are equivalent.

 ~~~~
 fn do_nothing_the_hard_way() -> () { return (); }